Retire in Uganda

 What is it like to retire in Uganda?

 "Life for a retiree in Uganda and its surroundings can be quite enjoyable.
 There is an active expat community, with many retirees from other countries living in the area.
 There are plenty of cultural attractions to explore, such as the National Museum, the Uganda Museum, and the Uganda Wildlife Education Centre.
 There are also plenty of recreational activities to enjoy, such as hiking, bird watching, and game viewing.
-For those looking for a more active nightlife, there are plenty of bars, restaurants, and clubs to explore," said a retiree who moved to Uganda.
+For those looking for a more active nightlife, there are plenty of bars, restaurants, and clubs to explore," explained a retiree in Uganda.

 What are the most challenging aspects of retiring in Uganda?